konveyor/move2kube-website/docs/tutorials/cloud-foundry.md

    └── package.json
    ```

+1. To demonstrate how to use Move2Kube to migrate a Cloud Foundry (CF) application to Kubernetes, we will be using the source code inside the `move2kube-demos/samples/cloud-foundry` directory.
+If you want to try out Move2Kube on your CF application, then in place of our sample `cloud-foundry` directory, you should provide the correct path of the source directory (containing the source code and/or manifest files) of your CF application to Move2Kube during the *plan* phase.

-1. We will deploy a simple nodejs application into Cloud Foundry (CF).
-If you have a running CF app already you may use that instead.
+1. We will deploy a simple nodejs application into CF. If you have a running CF app already you may use that instead.
 Provision a CF app with the name `cfnodejsapp` using your cloud provider (Ex: [IBM Cloud](https://cloud.ibm.com/)).
    1. Make note of the API endpoint (API endpoints for the IBM Cloud Foundry service can be found [here](https://cloud.ibm.com/docs/cloud-foundry-public?topic=cloud-foundry-public-endpoints)).
    1. Login to CF using
        ```console